Mostafa-Samir/Mostafa-Samir.github.io/drafts/2017-1-21-auto-diff.md

 If you have any experience with machine learning or its recently trending sub-discipline of deep learning, you probably know that we usually use gradient descent and its variants in the process of training our models and neural networks.
 In the early days, and you might have caught a glimpse of that if you ever did [Andrew Ng's MOOC](https://www.coursera.org/learn/machine-learning) or went through [Michael Nielsen's book *Neural Networks and Deep Learning*](http://neuralnetworksanddeeplearning.com/), we used to code the gradients of the models by hand.
 However, as the models got more complex this became more cumbersome and tedious!
 This is where the modern computation libraries like [Theano](http://deeplearning.net/software/theano/), [Torch](http://torch.ch/), [Tensorflow](https://www.tensorflow.org/), [CNTK](https://www.microsoft.com/en-us/research/product/cognitive-toolkit/) and others shone!
 These libraries allow us to just write our math and they automatically provide us with the gradients we want, which allowed the rapid deployment of more and more complex architectures.
 These libraries are able to "automagically" obtain the gradient via a technique called *Automatic Differentiation*.
 This post is to demystify the technique of its "magic"!

 This post is not a tutorial on how to build a production ready computational library, there so much detail and pitfalls that goes into that, some of which I'm sure I'm not even aware of!
 The main purpose of this post is to introduce the idea of automatic differentiation and to get a grounded feeling of how it works.
 For this reason and because it has a wider popularity among practitioners than other languages, we're going to be using python as our programming language instead of a more efficient languages for the task like C or C++.
-All the code we'll encounter through the post resides in this [GitHub repo](<put-repo-link-here>).
+All the code we'll encounter through the post resides in this [GitHub repository](https://github.com/Mostafa-Samir/Hands-on-Intro-to-Auto-Diff).

 ## A Tale of Two Methods